gitomator/gitomator-classroom/README.md

 If you

  * Teach a software engineering course,
- * Where you distribute code to students in the form of Git repos,
+ * Where you _distribute code_ to students in the form of _Git repos_,
+ * And use (or, would like to use) services such _GitHub_ and _Travis CI_.

- * And you feel like you could benefit from automating your workflow.
+_Classroom_ can help you automate your workflow.

-Then you should give _Classroom_ a try.

 #### What does it do?

-_Classroom_ makes it easy to automate your workflow.
+_Classroom_ can automate many common tasks, for example:

+ * Creating repos and teams in your GitHub organization.
+ * Managing access permissions to repos in your GitHub organization.
+ * Cloning repos and pushing updates.
+ * Enabling/disabling CI.
+ * And more

+It includes command-line tools that implement a full workflow for you to:

  * Publish coding assignments as GitHub repositories
- * Provide students with (almost) immediate feedback on their work, using Travis CI.
+ * And provide students with immediate feedback on their work, by enabling Travis CI.

- * Manage teams and access permissions to repos in your GitHub organization.
- * And much more
+#### How do I use it?

 There are three ways to use _Classroom_:

- * From an interactive console - Develop workflows and run quick maintenance tasks.
-No coding required.
  * Using the command-line tools
+ * From an interactive console - Great for developing workflows and running quick maintenance tasks.
- * By extending _Classroom_ with your own command-line tools, using basic Ruby programming.
+ * Extending _Classroom_ with custom command-line tools, using basic Ruby programming.

-#### What else?
+#### Anything else?

 _Classroom_ is

- * Extensible - Create additional services (e.g. `cloud`) and providers (e.g. `aws`, `azure`).
+ * Extensible - You can create additional services (e.g. `cloud`) and providers (e.g. `aws`, `azure`).
- * Pluggable - Swap between providers by changing a configuration file.
+ * Pluggable - You can swap between service-providers by changing a configuration file.
- * Open-source - We're happy to accept pull-requests.
+ * Open-source and contributor-friendly - Join the conversation by opening issues and/or submitting pull-requests.

 ## Dependencies